smallhadroncollider/taskell/README.md

 brew install smallhadroncollider/taskell/taskell
 ```

-This will build Taskell from scratch using [Stack](https://docs.haskellstack.org/) - so it can take a while, particularly on older machines.
+There are bottles (binaries) available for High Sierra and Sierra.
+If these are not available for your computer, homebrew will build Taskell from scratch using [Stack](https://docs.haskellstack.org/), which can take a while, particularly on older machines.

 ### Binaries